Highway to Heaven: Home media

 Seasons 1 to 4 have been released in Germany under the title Ein Engel auf Erden, while in the Netherlands, the first two seasons have been released on DVD.

-Seasons 1 to 5 have been released in Germany in a remastered edition between 2014 and 2016 under the title Ein Engel auf Erden Remastered Edition.
-A complete edition on Blu-ray is scheduled for September 2, 2022.

 Revelation Films acquired the rights to the series in the UK and has released all five seasons on DVD, in addition to Highway to Heaven - The Complete Collection (released in November 2013), a 30-disc set featuring all 111 episodes of the series, as well as bonus features.

 In Region 4, Paramount Home Entertainment & CBS DVD released the first three seasons on DVD in Australia for the first time in 2008/2009.
-The episodes contained on these releases are the edited, syndicated versions and not the original broadcast versions.
+The episodes contained in these releases are the edited, syndicated versions and not the original broadcast versions.
 Seasons 4 and 5 were to be released on DVD on December 24, 2009, but the releases never materialized.

-In 2012, Madman Entertainment acquired the rights to the series and have subsequently released all five seasons on DVD.
+In 2012, Madman Entertainment acquired the rights to the series and subsequently released all five seasons on DVD.
 These releases, like the previous releases from Paramount, contain edited episodes, not the original broadcast versions.